Activities for teenagers in the school holidays

 Watch a TedED: From the makers of TED talks TedED offers brilliant educational talks, as well as a daily email of lesson plans for any age group.

-BBC Bitesize: Revision activities for all subjects at all levels, plus daily online lessons coming from 20 April.
+BBC Bitesize: Revision activities for all subjects at all levels, perfect for teens facing exams.

-Learn a new word from the dictionary: Quick daily English activity.
+Learn a new word from the dictionary: Quick daily English activity to improve their vocab and boost their GCSE English chances.

 Learn about Art: Google Arts and Culture has a huge rabbit hole of art, architecture and cultural nuggets to fall down.
 So much to learn!